cse412-21w/project-demo/README.md

 ## Other notes
-### Loading Data

-See [this guide](https://gist.github.com/mathisonian/46eed3e6102888ddf741829fbbe262ff).
-The Parcel static file plugin has been installed, so any files you put in the `static/` folder will be available over the network.

 ### Using 3rd party libraries

 You are more than welcome to use open source packages such as D3.js, just make sure to cite these.